otrv4/otrv4/otrv4.md

 * Notify the client that an error has occurred.
 * Transition `msgstate` to `MSGSTATE_PLAINTEXT` and `authstate` to `AUTHSTATE_NONE`

+(TODO: hmm, do we want to include internationalization here in some way?)

 #### User requests to end an OTR conversation